A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 Notice: There is so much uncertainty inherent to predicting the behaviors of other drivers that minor accuracy improvements to process models just aren't worth the computational overhead that they come with.

 </b>

+### 3.	step three, which is to use the process models to compute the probability of each behavior.

+  1. This is done by taking the observed state of the object at time t-1, running the process models to compute the expected state of the object at time t.
+Then we compare the observed state of the object at time t with what our process models predicted.

+   For example,below on the left we see two images of a car.
+At time k−1 we predicted where the car would be if it were to go straight vs go right.
+Then at time k we look at where the car actually is.
+The graph on the right shows the car's observed s coordinate along with the probability distributions for where we expected the car to be at that time.
+In this case, the s that we observe is substantially more consistent with turning right than going straight.

 ## 3. Data driven approach